choishingwan/PRS-Tutorial/docs/plink.md

 ```

 # Update Effect Size
-When the effect size relates to disease risk and is thus given as an odd ratio (OR), rather than BETA (for continuous traits), then the PRS is computed as a product of ORs.
+When the effect size relates to disease risk and is thus given as an odds ratio (OR), rather than BETA (for continuous traits), then the PRS is computed as a product of ORs.
 To simplify this calculation, we usually take the natural logarithm of the OR so that the PRS can be computed using a simple summation instead (which can be back-transformed afterwards).
 We can obtain the transformed summary statistics with `R`:

 ```R tab="Without data.table"